jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 meaning that any target struck gains a +2 bonus to its non-natural Armour Points against no-dachi attacks.

-Nunchaku: A nunchaku, which is two baton-like lengths of wood connected at one end by a hand’s length of rope or chain, is a weapon for the fighter with agile hands.
+**Nunchaku**: A nunchaku, which is two baton-like lengths of wood connected at one end by a hand’s length of rope or chain, is a weapon for the fighter with agile hands.
 Nunchakus are commonly used in quick strikes; the wielder lashes out with one side or the other of the weapon, using momentum and speed to get past defences.
 A skilled nunchaku user can attack from several different angles without so much as changing his fighting stance, and land several blows in rapid succession.
-Attacks from nunchaku
-                                                                                            67
-Alex Greene (order #3215550)                                                                                 2
-       are increasingly difficult to Parry, with a cumulative -5% penalty to the target’s Parry skill per nunchaku attack in a single Combat Round.
+Attacks from nunchaku are increasingly difficult to Parry, with a cumulative -5% penalty to the target’s Parry skill per nunchaku attack in a single Combat Round.
 As well as imparting damage, nunchaku can also be used to target an opponent’s arms or weapon and Entangle or Disarm.

-Poleaxe: A polearm about the height of a man, it has a hammer head backed with a metal spike, and a spear tip for thrusting.
+**Poleaxe**: A polearm about the height of a man, it has a hammer head backed with a metal spike, and a spear tip for thrusting.
 This style of two handed war hammer is very popular against heavy armour types.

-Poniard: This duellist’s weapon is a long dagger, designed to be thrust into a target.
+**Poniard**: This duellist’s weapon is a long dagger, designed to be thrust into a target.

-Quarterstaff: A simple staff, sometimes banded with metal at either end.
+**Quarterstaff**: A simple staff, sometimes banded with metal at either end.
 In the hands of a skilled user, it is a fast and effective weapon for both offence and defence, and can be hidden in plain sight as a shepherd’s hook or simple traveller’s walking staff.

-Rapier: Fast and light, the rapier relies more on the thrust than the slash.
+**Rapier**: Fast and light, the rapier relies more on the thrust than the slash.
 It is a particularly effective weapon, especially considering its reach.

-Rondel: The rondel is a knife named for its disc-shaped hilt guard and pommel, both of which allow for added force behind stabbing thrusts.
+**Rondel**: The rondel is a knife named for its disc-shaped hilt guard and pommel, both of which allow for added force behind stabbing thrusts.
 Most rondels have a longish blade that is wide at the bottom and tapers to a point, although some may be rounded at the tip.
 The rondel is a basic enough weapon that requires very little in the manner of training or skill to use properly.

-Sabre: The sabre is a slightly curved sword, designed to be used for slashing or thrusting when mounted.
+**Sabre**: The sabre is a slightly curved sword, designed to be used for slashing or thrusting when mounted.
 It has a basket hilt which adds 1 Armour Point to the limb being used to wield it.

-Sai: Simple in design, the sai is a dagger-like weapon that does not actually carry an edge except at the last bit of the tip of its three prongs.
+**Sai**: Simple in design, the sai is a dagger-like weapon that does not actually carry an edge except at the last bit of the tip of its three prongs.
 Unlike a knife wielder, a sai fighter will only use the very tip of the central prong to drag shallow furrows in flesh when slashing - though the weapon is far deadlier when driven deep enough into